bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 - Ledger store stores the registration receipt returned by the Ledger app (`policyId` and `policyHmac`).
 Keep it with your wallet record.
 Without it, the app cannot reuse that registered Ledger policy without registering again.
 - BitBox store stores the app-side policy mapping.
-The BitBox can tell whether a script config is already registered, but it does not give this library a list of wallet policies to rebuild that mapping later.
+BitBox registration returns no id or HMAC.
+The device can tell whether one exact script config is already registered, but it does not give this library a list of wallet policies to rebuild that mapping later.

 If you drop BitBox store, you can call `registerPolicy(...)` again for each wallet descriptor after reconnecting.
 The helper checks the device first, avoids duplicate on-device registration when possible, and repopulates local store.
+The current `bitbox-api` exposes register/check calls, but no unregister or delete call.
+Clearing your app store only forgets the local mapping; removing the device-side registration must be done outside this library, for example through BitBox device/app management if available, or by resetting the device.

 For BitBox multisig, still pass normal descriptor syntax such as `wsh(sortedmulti(...))`.
 The library keeps the public store descriptor-based and converts internally to BitBox native multisig when possible, so the device can show its native multisig UX.
 Other non-standard descriptors, including ordered `wsh(multi(...))`, use generic BitBox policy configs because ordered multisig is not the same policy as sorted multisig.
+Physical BitBox devices accept ordered `wsh(multi(...))` registration and address display through that generic policy path.

 ## Build Standard Descriptors